Nogent-sur-Oise

 Nogent-sur-Oise ([nɔʒɑ̃ syʁ waz], literally Nogent on Oise; Nogint-su-Oése) is a commune in the French department of Oise, administrative region of Hauts-de-France (Picardy as former region).
 It lies adjacent to the north of the larger town Creil.

+History

+On 29 January 1893, the Ortiz gang committed a burglary there.

 Population

 International relationships

 Nogent-sur-Oise is twinned with: